Spencerkanachin/web-stack-implementation-lamp/README.md

 Next, click add rule and configure the inbound rules using HTTP as the protocol and 0.0.0.0/0 as the source, so that traffic from any IP address can enter.

 ![](./Images/Addarule.png)

+Now let's verify whether or not we can receive traffic.
+On the Terminal, use the command to send a request the Apache HTTP Server on port 80.